SeisComP/seiscomp/doc/base/glossary.rst

    Mohorovičić discontinuity
       The discontinuity in seismic velocities that defines the boundary between crust and mantle of the Earth.
-Named after the Croation seismologist Andrija Mohorovičič (1857-1936) who discovered it.
+Named after the Croatian seismologist Andrija Mohorovičič (1857-1936) who discovered it.
 The boundary is between 20 and 60 km deep beneath the continents and between 5 and 10 km deep beneath the ocean floor.